Over-investing: Avoiding

 Over-investing typically occurs in assets that are partly investment goods and partially consumption goods.
 Houses and cars are investment goods in the sense that the purchaser expects to be able to resell the asset in the future.
 They are also consumption goods because the owner can use the asset while he owns it.
 It is because of this consumption component that people tend to over-invest.
 They use criteria other than purely financial ones when deciding how much to invest in the asset.
 They are prepared to spend more on a house or car than it is worth on the open market because they derive benefits from using them.
 Because of the confusion between consuming and investing, they may over-invest or under-invest compared to what they would do if the investment were clear.
 Another major problem is that people spend more on consumption value (such as home rent) because they own the asset and mistakenly think that they are investing when they are actually consuming a house bigger than the one they would normally rent.
 Although they gain something from consuming more since it is more than they would normally consume, they are wasting some money on something they would not normally buy, thus over-investing by over-consuming.

+Home improvements and market value

+In residential real estate, over-investing may occur when the cost of improvements exceeds the amount that the improvements add to the property's market value.
+Home valuations generally compare the property with sales information for similar homes in the same area, so the resale value of improvements may be limited by local comparable sales.

+A highly improved property may not recover the full cost of its improvements if local comparable sales do not support a higher valuation.
+This can occur even when the improvements increase the property's usefulness or appeal to the owner, because appraised value is based on market evidence rather than the owner's cost alone.